 The crust is divided into huge plates that float on the mantle, the next layer.
-The plates are constantly in motion; they move at about the same rate as fingernails grow.
+The plates are constantly in motion; they move at about the same rate as fingernails grow, according to NASA.
 Earthquakes occur when these plates grind against each other.
 Mountains form when the plates collide and deep trenches form when one plate slides under another plate.
 Plate tectonics is the theory explaining the motion of these plates.

 The mantle under the crust is about 1,800 miles deep (2,890 km).
 It is composed mostly of silicate rocks rich in magnesium and iron.
 Intense heat causes the rocks to rise.
 They then cool and sink back down to the core.
-This convection — like a lava lamp — is believed to be what causes the tectonic plates to move.
+This convection — with the consistency of caramel — is thought to be what causes the tectonic plates to move.
 When the mantle pushes through the crust, volcanoes erupt.

 At the center of the Earth is the core, which has two parts.
-The solid, inner core of iron has a radius of about 760 miles (about 1,220 km).
+The solid, inner core of iron has a radius of about 760 miles (about 1,220 km), according to NASA.
 It is surrounded by a liquid, outer core composed of a nickel-iron alloy.
-It is about 1,355 miles (2,180 km) thick.
+The outer core is about 1,355 miles (2,180 km) thick.
 The inner core spins at a different speed than the rest of the planet.
 This is thought to cause Earth's magnetic field.
 When charged particles from the solar wind collide with air molecules above Earth's magnetic poles, it causes the air molecules to glow, causing the auroras — the northern and southern lights.

 Earth, Venus and Mars